- Application Process

-Please note that the minimum scores are unlikely to be sufficient to be selected.
-This is illustrated by the fact that although the minimum ATAR for eligibility is 96.00, the median ATAR required for entry is always greater than 99.60.
-Similarly for both UMAT and the interview, the median scores required for entry are close to the top of the respective ranges.
+Applicants with minimum scores are unlikely to be selected.
+To illustrate, while the minimum ATAR for eligibility is 96.00, the median required for entry is generally greater than 99.60.
+Similarly, the UMAT and interview median rankings required for entry are close to the top of their respective ranges.

 Applicants who believe that the UNSW Medicine’s admissions process has not been fairly implemented in relation to their application have the right of appeal.
 Such appeal is to be in writing to: The Dean of Medicine, UNSW Sydney NSW 2052.
 The reason for the appeal will be investigated by a UNSW Medicine staff member and the Dean will make a determination.

 As it is not considered appropriate for children under the age of 16 to participate in clinical training, applicants who will be under the age of 16 years at the commencement of Year 1 should discuss their proposed application with the Medicine Education and Student Office on +61 2 9385 8765 or send an e-mail to email@example.com.

 After completing one of the medicine programs, the new graduate usually works for at least one year as a Junior Medical Officer (JMO), also known as ‘intern’, in selected hospitals in order to obtain registration as a medical practitioner with a State Medical Board.
 Further study and experience is required before specialist qualifications can be obtained.
 For further information:

 - visit the website for the NSW Health's Health Education and Training Institute (HETI)